Litude/genie-dat-tool/docs/formats/SCP.md

 ### Frame data (FrameData)
 The actual frame data is just raw pixel data.
 However, it is not stored in a linear order from left to right.
-The SCP file format processed data in groups of 4 pixels and this also affects how the data is stored.
+The SCP file format processes data in groups of 4 pixels and this also affects how the data is stored.

-First, one can calculate the amount of actual pixel data on the current row as follows:
+First, one can calculate the amount of actual pixels on the current row as follows:

 rowPixelCount = frameWidth - (leftOutline + rightOutline);